abdolence/redacter-rs/README.md

         * text, html, json files
         * structured data table files (csv)
         * images (jpeg, png, bpm, gif)
+    * AWS Comprehend PII redaction for text files.
+    * ... more DLP providers can be added in the future.
 * **CLI:**  Easy-to-use command-line interface for streamlined workflows.
 * Built with Rust to ensure speed, safety, and reliability.